ionide/FsAutoComplete/docs/Creating a new code fix.md

 1. **Code Fix File**: This pertains to the actual implementation of the code fix.

-2. **Registration in LSP Servers**: Registration of the code fix is required in both of the associated LSP servers.
+2. **Registration in LSP Server**: Registration of the code fix is required in the associated LSP server.

 3. **Unit Test Setup**: Proper unit tests need to be established to ensure the correctness and effectiveness of the new code fix.